hyrmn/hyrmn/README.md

 ## Hi there 👋

+I'm Ben.
+I'm a software developer 💻.

-📝 I write at [hyr.mn](http://hyr.mn).
-I mostly write about code and technology.
+🏠 I write at [hyr.mn](http://hyr.mn).
+I mostly write 📝 about code and technology.
 Sometimes life.

-I mostly like playing around with little apps or samples and I have quite a few [gists](https://gist.github.com/hyrmn).
-But, those aren't exactly approachable.
-Most of them were written to share either on Twitter or in various chat channels.
-I think I'll curate some of the most interesting ones over to my blog.
+💕 Things I like:
+ - 🌱 Gardening (I am currently dirtless but we can jam about plants whenever you want
+ - 📖 Reading.
+I'm an avid reader.
+If you've got a favorite book, I want to hear about it.
+ - 📷 Photography.
+I have made some of my favorite shots available under a CC0 license on [Flickr](https://www.flickr.com/photos/benhyr)
+ - 🤼 Working with others on interesting projects.
+If you want to pair up on a fun problem (especially if you just need a rubber 🦆), get in touch!

-I have a lot of experience with C# and .NET.
-I think I have enough experience to say I'm definitely not an expert.
+ - C# and .NET.
+I know enough to know I'm not an expert, but I've been writing code for a while.

-I also like learning other languages as I feel it gives me fresh ways to look at possible solutions in my domain.
-I haven't taken any language far enough to build out any of my [awesome ideas](https://github.com/hyrmn/ThousandDollarIdeas).
-But, I should.

-Lately, I've been diving into Go a bit more seriously.
-I know the language, and it's author, force rather polarizing opinions.
-For me, though, it's been wonderful as a low-ceremony, straight-forward language.
-In a way, it's brought back a lot of the joy I felt when I was first learning how to  program.

-If you want help with anything related to gardening (one of my passions although I'm currently dirt-less), web development with .NET, or just someone to pair up with on fun problems, please reach out.
+ How to find 🔍 me around the web 🌎:

-📫 You can get me at [hyrman@fastmail.net](mailto:hyrman@fastmail.net), [@hyrman](https://twitter.com/hyrmn) on twitter.com, or via issues on this repo (maybe, I guess we'll see how that goes)
+  - 📫 You can email me at [hyrman@fastmail.net](mailto:hyrman@fastmail.net)
+  - 💭 You can tweet me [@hyrman](https://twitter.com/hyrmn).
+My DMs are open as well.
+  - 🔗 Or, if you have a killer job that you think I am perfect for, you can reach me on [LinkedIn](https://www.linkedin.com/in/benhyrman/)
+  - 📜 Open an issue on [this repository](https://github.com/hyrmn/hyrmn)

+✨ Have a wonderful day✨